powsybl/.github/profile/README.md

 - Join the community on [Slack](https://join.slack.com/t/powsybl/shared_invite/zt-rzvbuzjk-nxi0boim1RKPS5PjieI0rA), ask for help, report bugs, help other users, provide feedback, present your use cases, etc.
 - [Contribute in the code](https://www.powsybl.org/pages/contributing/);
 - Contribute in our functional and technical roadmap by joining our Technical Steering Committees;
+- Join the [powsybl-announce@lists.lfenergy.org](mailto:powsybl-announce@lists.lfenergy.org) to receive announcements from PowSyBl Project (releases, new features, issues, etc.)
-- Provide feedback on the tool directly to the LF Energy !
+- Provide feedback on the tool directly to the LF Energy!